mariiamhossam/HousePrice_Prediction/README.md

 ![image](https://github.com/mariiamhossam/HousePrice_Prediction/assets/65025096/98ae6eac-9d3a-44d2-b4ac-76cff3ed7740)
 We decided to eliminate the features that have correlation between -0.12 and 0.12 as this gives the highest accuracy (lowest error)
 # Experiments and Results
-We have tried different models to get the best accuracy:
+We have tried different Regression models to get the best accuracy:
 SVM -> MSE = 0.20832
 Decision Tree -> MSE = 0.44859
 Linear Regression -> MSE = 0.16123 (The Best)